Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 If your baby has been diagnosed with a brachial plexus birth injury, you may not know when it is appropriate to sue for an Erb’s palsy diagnosis.
 Contact a respected Kentucky lawyer to discuss your options for financial recovery.

-There are many different types of birth injuries that can occur during pregnancy, labor, and delivery.
-One of the most impactful injuries are those to the brachial plexus during childbirth.
+Many different types of birth injuries can occur during pregnancy, labor, and delivery.
+One of the most impactful injuries is to the brachial plexus during childbirth.
 These injuries can be life-altering and have a devastating impact on the baby’s life.

 Fortunately, when your healthcare provider’s negligence caused your child to endure a condition such as Erb’s palsy, you may be able to take legal action through a personal injury claim.

-If you have had a hard time figuring out when to sue for Erb’s palsy, you aren’t alone.
-A qualified Kentucky birth injury lawyer at Wilt Injury Lawyers may be able to help you figure out whether the medical standard of care has been breached, and if it has, what your next steps should be.
+You aren’t alone if you have struggled figuring out when to sue for Erb’s palsy.
+Our qualified birth injury lawyers may be able to help you figure out whether the medical standard of care has been breached, and if it has, what your next steps should be.

 What is Erb’s palsy?